Skip to content

 The experiential answer to the question “Who am I?” is not a conceptual or intellectual explanation, but a direct, immediate realization of your true nature beyond thought, labels, and identity constructs.
 Strictly speaking it is not an experience as there is no experiencer, yet we make a concession so that we can let this answer be a useful pointer to one’s True Nature.
-Here’s how it is often described in contemplative traditions (like Advaita Vedanta, Zen, or non-dual teachings):
+Here’s how it is often described in contemplative traditions (like Advaita Vedanta, Zen, and non-dual teachings):

 Experiential Insights into “What is Love?”, “Who Am I?”

 ~ What is Love?
-No sage, saint or poet has ever defined Love, yet it is not unknowable.
+No sage, saint or poet has ever been able to define Love, yet it is not unknowable.
 It is the nature of Love to Love; Love is known via what it does; how it is felt.
 In this light, Love, the Thing Itself is a noun and Love as what it does is a verb; it clearly follows that that the Noun and the Verb are not-two things.
 In a similar way your true nature, the noun, and how you appear, the verb, are not-two things.

 ~ Beyond the Thinking Mind – When you inquire deeply, you may notice that every answer the mind supplies (e.g., “I am a person, a body, a name, a role, a story”) feels incomplete.
-The non-experiential answer arises when thought subsides, and you recognize yourself as the awareness in which all thoughts and mentally described experiences appear.
+The experiential answer arises when thought subsides, and you recognize yourself as the awareness in which all thoughts and mentally described experiences appear.

-~ Presence Without Identity – In moments of silent self-inquiry (e.g., Ramana Maharshi’s method of asking “Who am I?” without attaching to answers), you glimpse a state of pure being—where the sense of “me” as a separate entity dissolves, leaving only presence.
+~ Presence Without Identity – In moments of silent self-inquiry (e.g., Ramana Maharshi’s method of asking “Who am I?” without attaching to answers), you glimpse a state of pure being—where the sense of “me” as a separate entity dissolves, leaving only Presence.

 ~ The Observer is the Observed – Upon close examination, you find that the “I” you seek is not an object to be found (it is not objectionable) and it is the very space of awareness in which the search is happening.
 This is often described as “You are what you’re seeking.”